Frequently Asked Questions

 What is WebAssembly (WASM)?

-• Process files faster than pure JavaScript
+• Process files way faster than JavaScript alone could

 What are container formats and how does the detector handle them?